Pregnancy Do's and Do Not's

 Do not take very hot baths, hot tubs, or saunas.

-Do not douche, use scented feminine hygiene products, scented sprays, sanitary napkins, and bubble bath since since these can irritate the vagina and increase the increase the risk of infection.
+Do not douche, use scented feminine hygiene products, scented sprays, sanitary napkins, and bubble bath since these can irritate the vagina and increase the increase the risk of infection.

 Do not have optional x-rays and always make sure to inform any x-ray technician or health care provider that you are pregnant.